bohanhou14/Non-Parametric-Texture-Synthesis/README.md

 # Non-Parametric-Texture-Synthesis
 This project is the midterm team project for CS220: Intermediate Programming.
 We received 99% on the project.
-I contributed ~60% of working code and was responsible for implementing the core algorithm.
+I contributed ~60% of the working code and was responsible for implementing the core algorithm.

 # Features and Demo